University of Bergen

 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.

 Juniors, seniors, and exceptional sophomores are eligible to participate.
 Applications are welcome from students in all majors.
-A grade point average of 3.0 is preferred.
+A grade point average of 3.0 is preferred, although not required.
 Students with strong preparation in the field they wish to study are likely to be accepted.
 Since coursework is available in English, there is no language requirement.

 Student Clubs and Organizations